po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/12-Stu_Network_Activity/README.md

 * If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:

-  * Expand your knowledge of Chrome DevTools but researching its features.
+  * Expand your knowledge of the Chrome DevTools by researching about the other features the Network Activity has to available to use.

 * Use [Google](https://www.google.com) or another search engine to research the above.